Number of wards I have data from, by week | |

 The following plot show what percentage of wards sang from each of the new batches of hymns, per week, since June 2024 when the new hymns started getting rolled out.
 I’ve included data from all three batches just so you can compare them to each other.

 In June, the first batch was readily incorporated into congregational singing.
-That first week, about 19.7% of the 238 wards I have data from sang one of the new hymns.
+That first week, about 19.2% of the 255 wards I have data from sang one of the new hymns.
 It stayed pretty consistently about that high for the next three months.
 During Christmastime, it surged in popularity again, mostly because there were some Christmas hymns introduced in that batch.

 Now we get to the third batch.
 If the second batch’s reception was lukewarm, the third batch was downright cold.
-On the first week of the third batch, I have data from 555 wards and just 1.1% of them sang one of the brand new songs.
-The second week was better, with 7.4%, but still far below where the other batches were during their first few weeks.
-The third week was actually worse, at 6.7%!
+On the first week of the third batch, I have data from 570 wards and just 1.1% of them sang one of the brand new songs.
+The second week was better, with 7.2%, but still far below where the other batches were during their first few weeks.
 It’s not like people are no longer singing new hymns; in fact, the first and second batches are going as strong as ever.
-The most recent two weeks have been the best so far and has now it 13.4% of wards singing from the third batch, finally surpassing the second batch.
+Around Easter, the third batch has finally surpassed the second batch in weekly popularity, partly due to

 What hymns are most popular?